Register your child for In-person Robotics Workshop on 10th December at BMA, Dublin. Reserve a Seat today!

 7. Practice with coding exercises

-Regularly assign coding exercises that target specific concepts or programming techniques.
+Regularly assign coding exercises that target specific concepts of programming techniques.
 Websites like HackerRank and LeetCode offer various coding challenges categorized by difficulty level.
 These platforms also provide solutions and discussion forums for students to learn from others.

 8. Encourage exploration